Restriction for general linear groups: the local non-tempered Gan-Gross-Prasad conjecture (non-Archimedean case): General cases: Bessel, Fourier-Jacobi and Rankin-Selberg models

 Now standard long exact sequence argument on (\ref{eqn ses fj0}) with (\ref{eqn iso fj0}) and (\ref{eqn ext fj0}) gives, for all $i$,

 The proof for $\widehat{\zeta}^F$ is similar. \end{proof}

 \begin{remark} From Proposition \ref{prop FJ0}, one can deduce explicit restriction for equal rank Fourier-Jacobi model from the basic restriction from $G_{n+1}$ to $G_n$.
-We remark that the multiplicity one result for equal rank Fourier-Jacobi model is established in \cite{Su12} (at least for characteristics zero).
-In comparison with using theta correspondence to deduce Fourier-Jacobi models from Bessel models in \cite{GI16} and \cite{At18}, our approach does not have to know the irreducibility of certain big theta lifts.
+One may also compare with the method using theta correspondence to deduce Fourier-Jacobi models from Bessel models in \cite{GI16} and \cite{At18}.

 \end{remark}